 Its flagship is the castle, the origins of which date back to 886, when its construction was ordered by the Count of Barcelona Guifré el Pilós.
 Next to it you will see the collegiate church of Sant Vicenç, built in 1040.
 The building is one of the best examples of the Lombard Romanesque in Catalonia, which surprises the visitors with its unusual dimensions.
-Another site of interest is a part of a 14th century Gothic cloister, and the tower of Minyona 25 metres high, dating back to the 12th century.
+Another site of interest is a part of a 14th century Gothic cloister, and the tower of Minyona that is 25 metres high and dates back to the 12th century.

 Visiting the center it is advisable to check out the church of Sant Miquel.
 Its construction started at the end of the 13th century and lasted until 1397, and nowadays it is an interesting example of Catalan Gothic.
 And one more thing, try not to get lost in the Cardona salt mines, exploited between 1929 and 1990 to extract potash.
 Unique geological formations of its inside will leave you speechless.

-Another amazing gem of Bages is the village of Mura, a charming place with small streets and cobbled squares protected by the church of Sant Martí, a 12th century Romanesque construction.
-Also, don´t miss the ruins of the castle which dates back to 1023, and the aviary where peacocks, roosters, chicken, ducks, rabbits and other farm animals live in nature.
+Another of the medieval villages near Barcelona is the amazing village of Mura, a charming place with small streets and cobbled squares protected by the church of Sant Martí, a 12th century Romanesque construction.
+Also, don’t miss the ruins of the castle which dates back to 1023, and the aviary where peacocks, roosters, chicken, ducks, rabbits and other farm animals live in nature.

 In addition, just 800 m away from the village centre there is a flour mill of medieval origin.
 The surroundings accommodate a cave formed by a 200 m long gallery.
 The road to get there is signposted in red.
 Also, pay a visit to Puig de la Balma, a traditional 12th century farmhouse built in the rock.
 And if you are passionate about natural landscapes, pay a visit to the majestic waterfall (Gorja del Pare or Father’s throat) with a beautiful pond beneath.

 Bages also boasts the picturesque village of Rajadell, which lies in the east and has a population of just over 500 inhabitants.
-Peppered with groupings and scattered houses, its nerve centre is the Gothic castle, located in the highest part of the town.
+Surrounded by groupings and scattered houses, its nerve centre is the Gothic castle, located in the highest part of the town.
 Other monuments that deserve a visit are the church of Sant Iscle and Santa Victòria, the Roman villa of Sant Amanç, an oil mill and an oil cellar.
-And of course, there are a lot of restaurants in Rajadell offering traditional Catalan dishes.
+And of course, there are a lot of restaurants in Rajadell offering typical Catalan dishes.

 The neuralgic centre of this village is made of ancient houses, a magnificent example of typism and popular architecture from the 16th to the 18th centuries.
 Some of them were recently renovated and refurbished to be used as a second residence, although the dates and the names of their founders can still be found on front doors.

-Once back to Bages, check out Súria founded by the Romans.
+Once again we are back in Bages, this time to check out Súria, which was founded by the Romans.
 This ancient toponym has to do with its salt mines, which were an important source of wealth, and triggered numerous social conflicts in the past.
 However, nowadays its main touristic sites are narrow and steep streets, which go up towards the old city centre.
 Among the most outstanding monuments of Súria it is worth mentioning its castle (13th and 16th centuries); the churches of Roser (12th to 19th centuries) and of Santa Maria de Cererols (10th to 17th centuries), the chapel of Sant Salvador de Súria and the Serrat del Portell del Llop, a mountain range of outstanding natural beauty.

-To close the list of the most beautiful villages of Barcelona, Bages surprises us with Talamanca: a municipality which has fewer than 100 inhabitants, but boasts many picturesque sites.
+To close the list of the best medieval villages near Barcelona, Bages surprises us with Talamanca: a municipality which has fewer than 100 inhabitants, but boasts many picturesque sites.
 Among its attractions let´s mention the church of Santa Maria, a Romanesque building with a Latin-cross floor plan (corresponding to the 12th century), and a beautiful castle.
 Although this construction was documented back in the 10th century, the current building dates from the 18th century.

-When staying in Lugaris rental apartments in Barcelona you can easily make these and many other tours across Catalonia to enjoy your holiday to the fullest.
+When staying in Lugaris rental apartments in Barcelona you can easily take a tour of the medieval buildings in Barcelona and the most amazing Middle Aged villages in its surroundings, as well as many other tours across Catalonia to enjoy your holiday to the fullest.
 Book your room and get ready to explore!

-If you know other towns near Barcelona that are worth visiting, don’t hesitate to tell us.
+If you know other medieval villages near Barcelona that are worth visiting, don’t hesitate to tell us.
 We are looking forward to your suggestions and comments!